openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 Step 2:  Gaussian Process Regression
 ------------------------------------

-Once the Gaussian process  :math:`\vect{Y}` has been estimated, the Gaussian Regression technique aims at conditioning it to the data set: we make the Gaussian process approximation become interpolating over the dataset.
+Once the Gaussian process  :math:`\vect{Y}` has been estimated, the Gaussian process regression aims at conditioning it to the data set: we make the Gaussian process approximation become interpolating over the dataset.

-The final Gaussian Process Regression denoted by :math:`\vect{Z}` is defined by:
+The final Gaussian process regression denoted by :math:`\vect{Z}` is defined by:

 .. math::
     :label: GPRdef